Armlets in Mughal Period

-The armlet is an enamelled gold set with an emerald, yellow beryl's (heliodor), pale emeralds and seed pearls made in Moghul India during the second half of the 18th century.
+The armlet is an enamelled gold set with an emerald, yellow beryl's (heliodor), pale emeralds and seed pearls made in Mughal India during the second half of the 18th century.
 This armlet would have been tied on to the upper arm.

 Another armlet incorporates poppy motifs, which have exact parallels on the Watson turban ornament, with a powder-blue enclosing border found frequently on 19th century jewellery.
-However, the broad swathes of red enamel on the petals of the large flowers framing the oval panel of the armlet and the four curling leaf sprays surrounding the six-petalled flower at the centre` are both characteristic 18th century decorative features.
+However, the broad swathes of red enamel on the petals of the large flowers framing the oval panel of the armlet and the 4 curling leaf sprays surrounding the 6 petalled flower at the centre are both characteristic 18th century decorative features of Mughal jewellery.

-is made from enamelled gold, each set with foiled rock crystals, a spinel, coral, pearl and zircon during Moghul India in the 18th century.
-These are set with coloured stones imitating the auspicious navaratna setting.
+The enamelled gold, each set with foiled rock crystals, a spinel, coral, pearl and zircon during Mughal India in the 18th century.
+These are set with coloured stones imitating the auspicious Navratna setting.

 Another armlet is an enamelled gold set with diamonds and this armlet was acquired from London’s Great Exhibition of 1851 as an example of ‘modern’ work from Dholpur.
 It is enamelled on the inside with lovebirds, parrots and flowers on a translucent red ground, which must have enchanted the careful observer at the exhibition.
-Though the traditional Moghul red, green and white predominates, there are unusual touches of opaque pale turquoise and yellow.
+Though the traditional Mughal red, green and white predominates, there are unusual touches of opaque pale turquoise and yellow.